EU chief says UK trade pact closer but success not certain

 ‘SEE SENSE’

-Johnson, who won election last year on the promise to “get Brexit done” and for Britain to “take back control”, said he hoped the EU would “see sense and do a deal”.
+Johnson, who won election last year pledging to “get Brexit done” and for Britain to “take back control”, said he hoped the EU would “see sense and do a deal”.

-“All that that takes is for them to understand that the UK has a natural right, like every other country, to want to be able to control its own laws and its own fishing grounds,” he told parliament.
+He emphasised the point at a press conference, when he said: “Where we get to with the EU - well, again, that is very much a matter for our friends.
+They know what the parameters are.”

-British officials have been more downbeat than their counterparts in the EU, with one saying after von der Leyen’s remarks: “We’ve made some progress, but we are still very far apart in key areas.
-Still not there.”
+His spokesman said no trade deal was still the mostly likely outcome.
+A later statement from Johnson’s office said talks would continue over the coming days.

 Merkel said the EU would prefer a deal but is prepared either way, adding there was no breakthrough yet.